 - Teaching organisation and independence skills.
 The child should be managing their own timetable.
 That means self-checking what they should be doing and where they should be, managing the taking off of the symbols and putting them in the finished pocket themselves.

 Visual timetables grow with the child.
 They should be age and developmentally appropriate.
-I have one - It's a full term calendar on one sheet that I write in all my school visits, INSET sessions and meetings.
-It's visual and I'd be very anxious (not to mention, totally lost) without it.
+I have one – It’s a full term calendar on one sheet that I write in all my school visits, INSET sessions and meetings.
+It’s visual and I’d be very anxious (not to mention, totally lost) without it.
 Diaries and lists provide a similar visual aid to my life and how it is organised (or not!).
 If we want our pupils with ASC to be able to develop good organisation skills, a visual timetable can be a great start.
-And whether you use photos, symbols or for older children, written lists, the format can develop as the child does.
-Sometimes teachers thing a child doesn't need it anymore and take it away.
-Then the child's behaviour and independence can begin to deteriorate.
+Choose the right format for the child and you will get it right.
+We might start with objects of reference, use photos or symbols or colour coded words, and the format can develop as the child does.
+Sometimes teachers thing a child doesn’t need it anymore and take it away.
+Then the child’s behaviour and independence can begin to deteriorate.
 It is often the case that what they needed was an updated timetable rather than taking it away.
 It can surprise us how much the child was relying on their visual timetable.
-It is ok to have one all their lives - as they get older we teach them to self-manage their timetable more and develop their own formats if necessary.
+It is ok to have one all their lives – as they get older we teach them to self-manage their timetable more and develop their own formats if necessary.
 Like we do as adults with our diaries and lists.

 AND IT DOES NOT MATTER WHETHER IT IS HORIZONTAL OR VERTICAL!
 Let’s dispel this myth, once and for all.
 Use whatever fits into your space and what the pupil can easily use.
 I have known staff who have worried about this so much because one professional said do it one way and another said do it the other way, that they didn’t actually start using the visual timetable for weeks because they were so worried about getting it wrong.